ttqureshi/3-stage-pipelined-32-bit-Processor-RISC-V-ISA-/README.md

 ### DATA HAZARDS

-**3-stage:** Data Hazard between Current Instrucion and One-Previous Instruction is handled through *forwarding* from Memory-Writeback stage to Decode-Execute stage.
-In case of load instuction 1 stall cycle is necessary.
+**3-stage:** Data Hazard between Current Instrucion and 1st-Previous Instruction is handled through *forwarding* from Memory-Writeback stage to Decode-Execute stage.
+In case of load instuction, 1 stall cycle is necessary.

-**5-stage:** Data Hazards between Current Instruction and One-Previous Instruction AND Current Instruction and 2nd-Previous Instruction is handled through *forwarding* from Memory to Execute stage and Writeback to Execute stage.
-In case of load instuction 1 stall cycle is necessary.
+**5-stage:** Data Hazards between Current Instruction and 1st-Previous Instruction AND Current Instruction and 2nd-Previous Instruction is handled through *forwarding* from Memory to Execute stage and Writeback to Execute stage.
+In case of load instuction, 1 stall cycle is necessary.

 ### CONTROL HAZARDS